The Lego Movie Videogame

-The Lego Movie Videogame is a Lego-themed action-adventure video game developed by TT Fusion.
-It follows the plot of the animated film The Lego Movie.
+The Lego Movie Videogame is a 2014 Lego-themed action-adventure video game developed by TT Fusion.
+It is a tie-in with the computer-animated film The Lego Movie, thus it follows the plot of the film and features its characters and settings.

 The game was published by Warner Bros.
 Interactive Entertainment and released alongside the film in 2014 for Microsoft Windows, Nintendo 3DS, PlayStation 3, PlayStation 4, PlayStation Vita, Wii U, Xbox 360, and Xbox One and on 16 October 2014 for Mac OS X by Feral Interactive.
-It was also ported to Apple's App Store was released on 22 January 2015 and Google Play was released on 3 May 2016.
+It was also ported to Apple's App Store being released on 22 January 2015 and on Google Play it was released on 3 May 2016.

-Todd Hansen is the only actor to reprise his role from the film as Gandalf, but Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson, and Morgan Freeman were credited for their film voices, as the cutscenes were taken from the film.
+Todd Hansen is the only actor to reprise his role from the film as Gandalf while Chris Pratt, Will Ferrell, Elizabeth Banks, Will Arnett, Nick Offerman, Alison Brie, Charlie Day, Liam Neeson, and Morgan Freeman were credited for their archival film voices, as the cutscenes are sourced directly from the film.

 Gameplay

-Continuing the trend of gameplay from previous Lego titles by TT Games, the game puts players in control of various characters from the movie, utilizing Lego pieces to make their way through several levels.
-For the first time in the series, environments, aside of the bonus area, are completely made out of Lego pieces.
+Continuing the trend of gameplay from previous Lego video games by TT Games, the game puts players in control of various characters from The Lego Movie, utilizing Lego pieces to make their way through several open levels, along with footage from the film used as cutscenes.
+For the first time in the series, all environments, excluding the bonus area, are completely made out of Lego pieces.

-The game introduces two main new character types: Regular Builders (such as Emmet in earlier levels) and Master Builders (such as Batman, Benny, Princess Uni-Kitty, Vitruvius, and Wyldstyle).
+The game introduces two main new character types; Regular Builders and Master Builders.
 Regular Builders are unable to normally construct objects out of piles of Lego pieces and instead require instruction pages that are found throughout each level for the construction worker characters to use.
-Using these, players follow the instructions to build objects with specific pieces like real-life LEGO sets.
+Using these, players follow the instructions to build objects with specific pieces like real-life Lego sets.
 Master Builders, on the other hand, have the ability to grab Lego pieces from the environment and use them to create something new.

-Other abilities include using switches as Lord Business in either his Lord or President Business forms, fixing machinery, hacking into computers, destroying gold bricks with lasers, destroying silver bricks with rockets or dynamite, starting fires, and putting out fires.
+Other abilities include using switches as Lord Business, fixing machinery, hacking into computers, destroying gold bricks with lasers, destroying silver bricks with rockets or dynamite, starting fires, and putting out fires.